willygodwin/employee-directory/README.md

 ## Description
-Eat-Da-Burger application allows the user to add new burgers, delete burgers, devour burgers or throw them up (haha).
-The application uses mysql for the data storage and has been deployed to heroku.
+Employee Directory application provides the user with 20 random employees from the random user api.
+The application uses react to render the table of employees and has sort preferences by a number of columns and search prefernces by a number of filters.
+The application has been deployed to heroku.

 ## Installation Instructions
-Visit the deployed URL https://workout-tracker-will.herokuapp.com/
+Visit the deployed URL https://employee-directory-will.herokuapp.com/

 ## Usage Information